ivyjsgit/manuscript/README.md

 ## iOS Port

-Currently, due to difficulties challenges experienced with Tensorflow and with Android development in general, I am deciding to pivot Manuscript in a new direction.
-I am now directing my efforts to my original vision of an iOS version of this app using CoreML as the machine learning backend and Swift as the main programming language.
+Due to difficulties experienced with Tensorflow and with Android development in general, I am deciding to pivot Manuscript in a new direction.
+I am now directing my efforts towards my original vision of an iOS version of the app using CoreML as the machine learning backend and Swift as the main programming language.